vainiotalo/simple-poll-app/README.md

 ### Tasks to be done

-- Implement CSS styling (app is ugly)
+- Implement user authentication
+- Implement the ability sort polls in the poll directory, e.g. by date